Gerontology is the multidisciplinary study of the mental, physical, and social traits of older people and how they are affected by the aging process.

 This is one of the fastest-growing gerontology careers.
 Geriatric social workers’ roles include helping elderly patients in hospitals and outpatient care facilities to transition back to their homes.
 They also provide therapy to elderly patients experiencing mental health problems caused by their medical conditions.

 Working as a social worker for the elderly is among the highest-paying jobs in gerontology.
-According to Maryville University, the median annual salary for geriatric social workers is $50,470, which is close to wage projections by the U.S. Bureau of Labor Statistics of $57,630.
-Top-paid geriatric social workers earn more than $87,150 a year.
+According to Glassdoor, the average salary for geriatric social workers is $83,795, which is above the wage projections by the U.S. Bureau of Labor Statistics of $57,630.
+Top-paid geriatric social workers earn $133k per year.

 5. Geriatric Community Health Workers